 A quick summary:

 Team morale often goes overlooked.
-What a lot of leaders fail to realise is how influential (and detrimental) it can be to business success.
-In recent years, more of us have begun to work remotely or on a hybrid basis.
-Because of this, boosting morale is even more important than ever before.
+What a lot of leaders fail to realise is how influential — and detrimental — it can be to business success.
+Team morale is responsible for building happier, healthier employees, retaining your talent and so much more.

-It may come as a surprise to know that there are hundreds of reasons staff morale has been crushed in your organisation.
-Identifying all of them would take a lifetime, so we’ve explored the key red flags.
+Believe it or not, there are hundreds of reasons why team morale can suffer.
+Identifying all of them would take a lifetime, so in this article, we’re exploring the key red flags.

-A staggering 71% of executives say employee engagement is critical to company success.
-And as a lot of us know employee engagement is the remedy for low morale.
-Before we dive into the key morale crushing actions that are happening in thousands of offices, what is team morale?
+It’s safe to say, team morale is significant in the modern workplace.
+A staggering 71% of executives say employee engagement is critical to company success; and as a lot of us know employee engagement is the remedy for low morale.

 Team morale meaning

 So, you’re looking for a team morale meaning?
 Well, you’ve come to the right place.
 Like any guide of ours here at Heka, things just aren’t complete without a solid definition.

 To put it simply, team morale refers to a combination of enthusiasm, optimism and excitement amongst employees as they strive to achieve specific business goals.
 It is the overall atmosphere of an office and can have a direct impact on company culture.

 That’s not all, a positive and inspired workforce, i.e healthy team morale can have a direct impact on a company’s bottom line.
 Think about it, if your employees are happier and can collaborate and communicate with one another more effectively, performance and productivity may flourish.